 St Ann's CE Primary School Special Educational Needs Information Report

 Please read our ‘Special Educational Needs Information Report’ which outlines how we support children with Special Educational Needs or Disabilities at St Ann's.

 Please see the full Special Needs Information Report here.

 Please see our Special Educational Needs & Disability Policy for further information.

 Information about local support available for parents/carers of pupils with SEND can be found by clicking on the images below.

-The Parent Partnership Service, Markfield, offers a range of services to assist parents/carers of children with SEND.
-These include; Help with resolving disagreements about provision, Information and advice, Direct support with form filling and accessing personal budgets, and access to support groups and other activities.
+This Parent Partnership Service, offers a range of services to assist parents/carers of children with SEND.
+These include; Help with resolving disagreements about provision, Information and advice, Direct support with form filling and accessing personal budgets and Access to support.